By 2030, more than one quarter of MT’s population will be seniors (Health Enhancement Survey)

-Seniors are comfortable that their physical and mental well-being needs are being addressed.
+Seniors are comfortable that their physical & mental well-being needs are being addressed

-Develop a 15-year plan to address the growing population of seniors and increasing needs
+- A 15-year community plan that addresses the growing population of seniors and increasing needs